Çiğ köfte: Armenia

 Chi kofte is considered a delicacy in Armenian culture and is normally prepared on special occasions, especially during holidays.
 There are many varieties of chi kofte among Armenian families depending on the historic region they are from and their personal preferences.
 For example, some may use more or less bulgur, and some may use more or less pepper paste depending on their desired spiciness.

 Traditional Armenian chi kofte is made in two varieties, either in loose meatball form in the shape of a small egg, or flattened on a plate with olive oil and minced green onions, similar to kibbeh nayyeh.
 However, unlike Levantine Arabs, eating chi kofte with bread is not common among Armenians.

 A vegetarian variation with cooked red lentils also exists which is shaped very similarly to chi kofte and with a similar texture.
 Although it is prepared throughout the year, it is particularly popular during Lent in accordance with the diet restrictions of the Armenian Apostolic Church.

 United States

 Chi kofte was introduced in the United States by Armenian immigrants, and is commonly referred to as Armenian beef tartare.

 Safety

 Concerns have been expressed that the raw meat variety of the dish is unsafe to consume.
 A 2003 research paper on 50 çiğ köfte samples from Ankara, Turkey found that the dish had unsafe levels of microorganisms.
 A 2012 research paper on 100 samples from Bursa, Turkey reached a similar conclusion, and found salmonella present in 2% of its samples.

-Legend

-According to legend, King Nimrod, the king of an ancient civilization in the Şanlıurfa region, decided to burn Abraham because Abraham believed in one God.
-He ordered all the wood in the kingdom to be gathered in a big square.
-There was no wood left for cooking in the houses, and fires were forbidden.
-The people gathered pieces of wood in the square for days by order of the king.

-A hunter, who was unaware of this order because he was hunting on the mountain, brought the deer he hunted to his house and asked his wife to cook it.
-She told him about the king's prohibition on lighting fires, so the hunter separated the right hind leg of the deer and crushed it with a fine stone and added bulgur, black pepper and salt and kneaded it well with the ground beef.
-It is said that raw meatballs were first made by this hunter and his family.